tggrsmth/jumpcloudapp/README.markdown

 When you're done, please send us a link to your repo so we can clone it locally and test out your UI.

 We're excited to see what you build.
-And thanks for your intersted in JumpCloud.
+And thanks for your interest in JumpCloud.

 _* Free accounts are limited to 10 users.
 Which is good news since you don't need to worry about pagination._